Acuant/AcuantiOSMobileSDK/README.md

 For IDs from South America, Europe, Asia, Australia, Africa region use manual capture interface for both front and backside.

-For AcuantCardTypePassportCard you can choose between auto capture interface and manual capture interface.
+For AcuantCardTypePassportCard you can choose only manual capture interface.

 ### In the header file where you'll be doing the parsing, add the following import.